ellisvalentiner/bio_corex/readme.md

 # For this example, TC(X1,X2,X3)=1.386, TC(X4,X5) = 0.693
 ```

 ### Data format

-You can specify the type of the variables by passing the option "marginal_description='discrete'" for discrete variables or
+You can specify the type of the variables by passing the option `marginal_description='discrete'` for discrete variables or
-"marginal_description='gaussian'" for continuous variables.
+`marginal_description='gaussian'` for continuous variables.

 For the discrete version of CorEx, you must input a matrix of integers whose rows represent samples and whose columns
 represent different variables.
 The values must be integers {0,1,...,k-1} where k represents the maximum number of
 values that each variable, x_i can take.
 By default, entries equal to -1 are treated as missing.
 This can be
-altered by passing a *missing_values* argument when initializing CorEx.
+altered by passing a `missing_values` argument when initializing CorEx.

-"smooth_marginals" tells whether to use Bayesian shrinkage estimators for marginal distributions to reduce noise.
+`smooth_marginals` tells whether to use Bayesian shrinkage estimators for marginal distributions to reduce noise.
 It is turned on by default but is off in the example above (since it only has 4 samples, the smoothing will mess it up).

 ### CorEx outputs